Threats to Shenandoah Mountain

 Dominion Natural Gas Pipeline

 In May 2014, Dominion Resources proposed a 42" interstate natural gas pipeline through the Monongahela and George Washington National Forests to connect gasfields in West Virginia to markets in North Carolina.
-This would be the largest pipeline Dominion has ever proposed in Virginia.
-The proposed route crosses through the southeastern portion of our Shenandoah Mountain National Scenic Area proposal.
+This would be the largest pipeline ever built in Virginia.
+The proposed route crosses near our Shenandoah Mountain National Scenic Area proposal.
 This is just the type of high impact heavy industrial development that scenic area and wilderness designation prevents.
 The proposed route would:

-If approved, the pipeline would create a permanent linear clearing across Shenandoah Mountain and Hankey Mountain that would be a pathway for invasives.
+If approved, the pipeline would create a permanent linear clearing across the Braley Pond area and Hankey Mountain that would be a pathway for invasives.
 Trees would not be allowed to grow in this area again.
-The 150' construction swath and permanent 75' swath would degrade habitat for the Cow Knob Salamander (found in the direct path of the pipeline) and would fragment the national forest, creating "edge effect", which favors nest predators like the cowbird.
-It would also permanently degrade the popular Braley Pond recreation area, which is popular for hiking, mountain biking, fishing, hunting, camping, and picnicking.
-Read FOSM's letter to the Federal Energy Regulatory Commission, Nov.
-13, 2014, asking FERC to deny a permit to build the pipeline
+The 150' construction swath and permanent 53' swath would fragment the national forest, creating "edge effect", which favors nest predators like the cowbird.
+It would also permanently degrade the Braley Pond recreation area, which is popular for hiking, mountain biking, fishing, hunting, camping, and picnicking.
+Construction would degrade native brook trout streams, like the Calfpasture River, which flows off Shenandoah and Hankey Mountains.

 Commercial Wind Facilities